noradomi/foo-app/README.md

 actor "User A"

-"User A" -> "App Server": Sent a POST request (with JWT + username) \nto remove a friend "App Server" -> "MySql Server": Check JWT BlackList "App Server" -> "MySql Server": Validate JWT then remove in friend list "App Server" -> "User A": Return result to user A
+"User A" -> "App Server": Sent a POST request (with JWT + username) \nto remove a friend "App Server" -> "Redis Server": Check JWT BlackList "App Server" -> "MySql Server": Validate JWT then remove in friend list "App Server" -> "User A": Return result to user A